tent/tent.io/content/docs/post-types.md

  - **Keep it simple.** Users and developers alike benefit from a small set of simple post types.
 With a small number of types, users can find apps that suit their specific needs and know their data is portable.
 Developers can build interoperable, compliant apps without reinventing the wheel.
 Avoid NIH (Not Invented Here) Syndrome and the desire to start from scratch.
  - **Publish your type.** If you have created a new type, publish it to a popular Tent community site (like this one) so other developers can add support for it into their apps.

-#### Do Not
+##### Do Not

  - **Create duplicate post types** Multiple post types with the same purpose will create a fragmented ecosystem.
-Tent was designed to avoid this problem
+Tent was designed to avoid this problem.
  - **Create proprietary post types** Users and other developers expect to be able to view posts in different applications.
 Limiting which apps can use a post type is against the spirit of Tent.
  - **Create post types with identical names.** Names should disambiguate post types, not confuse them.
 Choose a different name for your type when possible.
  - **Use deeply nested data structures.** They make querying difficult.